JasmineIsHere/sbs-iot-data-generator/README.md

 ### Script Details

-The script generates random values (within a reasonable range) for each of the four parameters- Flow, Temperature, Humidity and Sound.
-You can tweak the values by changing the *`random.randint(min, max)`* values corresponding to each parameter.
+The script generates random values (within a reasonable range) for each of the three parameters- Heart Rate, Oxygen Level, and Blood Pressure, with 20% chance of an abnormal reading appearing randomly (to signal an alert for the doctors).

-The script is set to generate messages of each of the four types in a fixed percentage.
-If you want more or less messages of a particular parameter, you can change the values of *`rnd`* in the *`if...else`* part of the code.
+This script was originally taken from [aws-samples](https://github.com/aws-samples/sbs-iot-data-generator).

 ### Running Example